timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-29
+# Objectives for Today 2021-04-30

-- Create a set of default corner points for Lime Rock using the three methods.
-- Calculate min, max and average speed through the track highlight area.
-- Setup a versioning system for saving/loading Race Session data.
+- Compute the lap analysis in C++ and send it over to the client already prepared.
+- Planning what features and things we need to keep focused on.

 **Purpose**